The 16 Best Science Fiction Books for Adults to Read in 2022

 so we were following the main character Wade and so-called parts of all the story RA in the Oasis and he was actually the first guy who discovered the first key and the world was really shocked like how did he do it did he cheat how on earth was able to do that he's just a low-level player and the best players on earth wasn't able to you look at the first key does not have any clue how to solve the puzzle left behind how to look for the golden egg and an app of nowhere a low-level from living in the slums was able to locate the first key and yeah all eyes in the world of the races is on him.

-what I really love about this one is because on the pop-culture references on previous years decades it will definitely impress all your nerd not lie it's a must-read it's really enjoyable and really entertaining fast-paced and it will definitely entertain and your imagination will definitely brick and this book so I'll suggest you need to pick this one up the pacing the writing style the characters and story right above normal they're exceptional so must-read if you love the book I mean if you love the movie you need to read the book since possible.
+what I really love about this one is because of the pop-culture references to previous years' decades it will definitely impress all your nerds not lie it's a must-read it's really enjoyable and really entertaining fast-paced and it will definitely entertain and your imagination will definitely brick and this book so I'll suggest you need to pick this one up the pacing the writing style the characters and story right above normal they're exceptional so must-read if you love the book I mean if you love the movie you need to read the book since possible.

 let's start with the series that got me into sci-fi.

 7. The Complete Hitchhiker's Guide to the Galaxy Boxset

 the first place this is the Hitchhiker's Guide to the galaxy and some of these books you'll notice if you don't like kind of like whimsical science fiction then this is not like the book for you these are the first three books I've heard four of them but the first three are five-star books the first one I didn't really like and I still haven't read the fifth one.

 but this series is just so crazy and whimsical and amazing I absolutely love it these book covers are really amazing they're like shimmering and stuff so you follow this character called Arthur Dent classic British character who is the only one who survives when the earth blows up and he flows his journey through the universe of like what happens afterward this book is so crazy like.